 (Section 2: You will hear a radio presenter talking about different types of fish.
 First, you will have some time to look at questions 11 to 20 [20 seconds].
 Listen carefully and answer questions 11 to 20.)

 Good morning, listeners.
 Today we are talking about different types of fish, and how to cook them.
-Fish is always a popular dish both for every day meals and for special occasions but there are so many varieties and cooking styles.
-What should you chose?
-Don’t worry; today’s show will help you.
+Fish is always a popular dish, both for everyday meals and for special occasions, but there are so many varieties and cooking styles.
+What should you choose?
+Don't worry; today's show will help you.

 The fattiness or leanness of the different types of fish is how we determine the proper cooking methods.
 Many round fish are fatty, and lend themselves well to baking, frying and grilling due to the ability to maintain their juiciness.
 Some fatty fish do not hold up well to deep-frying due to the fish having a tendency to become too soft.
 On the other hand, lean fish are best prepared using moist-heat methods such as poaching and steaming, and can be used in such dishes like soups and chowders.

-Now, what about flat fish?
-There are only a few commercially available fish that can be categorized as being a flat fish.
-All types of flatfish are lean and have a firm delicate texture.
-The different types of flat fish available include Flounder, Sole, Halibut and Turbot.
+Now, what about flatfish?
+There are only a few commercially available fish that can be categorised as being flat fish.
+All types of flatfish are lean and have a firm, delicate texture.
+The different types of flat fish available include flounder, sole, halibut and turbot.
 Poaching and frying this type of fish is recommended.

 Cephalopods do not have an outer shell.
-The most popular of the cephalopods are Octopus and Squid.
+The most popular of the cephalopods are octopus and squid.
 These are generally very tough and require long, moist-heat cooking for a tender product.
 You generally want to simmer an octopus or squid for many hours and never boil it.
 If the meat is boiled, it will turn out very tough.
-Once the meat is tenderized, it can further prepared by grilling, frying or baking.
+Once the meat is tenderised, it can be further prepared by grilling, frying or baking.

-So, hopefully this should help you familiarize yourself with the vast amount of available fish and shellfish, and the proper cooking methods you need to serve up a superior dish.
+So, hopefully this should help you familiarise yourself with the vast amount of available fish and shellfish, and the proper cooking methods you need to serve up a superior dish.